 Volunteer for the FSF and GNU

-We're also a place that receives and collects the ideas that people send to us for new projects, resources, and campaigns.
-If you think of something that needs to be done, send it to us at firstname.lastname@example.org and we will try to integrate it with this list.
+We also collect the ideas that people send to us for new projects, resources, and campaigns.
+Send your ideas to us at firstname.lastname@example.org and we will consider integrating it with this list.

 Are you an activist, or an organizer?